 Install a light at a low angle to the wall to monitor the sanding progress.
 This will emphasize any peaks or valleys.

 If everything else fails, contact a drywall contractor for assistance.
-You are hiring a professional to repair your drywall in Toronto.

 The drywall screws have been driven too far